jeffoconnorau/AGMPowerCLI/UsageExamples.md

 | VMware | GCP Zone |

 The goal is to offer a simplified way to manage failover from Production to DR where:
-* The backup mechanism is to use VMware snapshots or System State backup
+* The backup mechanism is to use VMware snapshots
 * These images are created by an on-premises Backup Appliance and then replicated into cloud either in an OnVault pool or via StreamSnap.
 * DR occurs by issuing commands to the DR Appliance to create new Compute Engine Instance Instances (most likely after importing the OnVault images)
 * You may need to first run an OnVault import using this [method](#image-import-from-onvault)